CampiottiAI/lazytime/README.md

 - `add --start TIME --end TIME <text>` — add a finished entry retroactively; rejects overlaps.
 - `status` — show the current running entry, if any.
 - `report [--from DATE] [--to DATE] [--week|--last-week]` — totals by tag for a date or range (local dates, UTC storage), with shortcuts for this or last week.
-- `ui` — open a small Tk window to start/stop and view today's entries.
-- `tui` — open a curses terminal UI with lazygit-like panes and shortcuts.
+- `tui` — open a terminal UI with lazygit-like panes and shortcuts.

 Tags are parsed from `#tag` words in the text.
 Entries without tags roll up under `(untagged)`.

-## UI mode

-The `ui` command launches a simple window similar to gtimelog: type what you're doing and click **Start**, click **Stop** to finish, and see today's entries listed with durations.
-It uses the same log file as the CLI.
-Requires Tk (bundled with most Python installs).

 ## Terminal UI

-Run `pytimelog tui` (or `./pytimelog tui` if built locally) for a split-pane terminal view (inspired by lazygit) that shows today's or this week's entries, highlights the running entry, and lets you start/stop without leaving the keyboard.
+Run `lazytime tui` (or `./lazytime tui` if built locally) for a split-pane terminal view (inspired by lazygit) that shows today's or this week's entries, highlights the running entry, and lets you start/stop without leaving the keyboard.
+Uses tcell for terminal rendering.

-**Available in both Go and Python implementations.** The Go version uses tcell for terminal rendering.

 ### Keyboard Shortcuts